NellielProject/Nelliel/documentation/development/basic-guidelines.md

 ## Branches
 Two primary Git branches are used:

  - `master` is the core stable branch.
-Aside from more critical patches it should only be updated on release versions or when stable checkpoints are achieved.
+Aside from critical patches it should only be updated on release versions or when stable checkpoints are achieved.
  - `dev-general	` is the core development branch.
-All development work should be performed on this branch.
+All regular development work should be performed on this branch or merged into it.

 ## Error Codes
 Nelliel returns a numeric error id along with an error message.
 This keeps the benefit of a descriptive message for the user while making it easier to track where in the code the problem occurs.
 These are the designated ranges: